StamusNetworks/scirius/doc/ruleset.rst

 This can be used in particular to import signatures from a `MISP <http://www.misp-project.org/>`_ instance.
 See `MISP documentation <https://www.circl.lu/doc/misp/automation/#automation-api>`_ for more information.

+The usage of private Github repositories to host signatures is also supported through the usage of ``Optional auhtorization key``, as explained in the `Github documentation <https://developer.github.com/v3/auth/>`_. ``Optional auhtorization key`` should be filled with ``token TOKEN``, with the second TOKEN being the personal access token created under the user Github profile, Developer Settings page.

 Updating Source
 ---------------